 2. You can modify some Facebook parameters in the template.
 Once you did it, click Save:

 Blocked (greyed) parameters cannot be changed and should be used in the same order under the same sub-values.
-It’s essential for API integration.
+It’s essential for the API integration.

 Add “fbclid” under sub9 alias and save it.
 This parameter is required for sending conversion information back to Facebook.

 3. Integrate your Facebook account with RedTrack.

 Once you save the source template, the “Connect” button becomes active.
 Since it is a complex API integration, we need to get permission to integrate from Facebook first.
 Press connect and follow the steps after (it will ask you to verify your ad account).